xplorts/xplorts/README.md

-base | Miscellaneous helper functions and classes. dblprod | Modify a Bokeh Figure by adding charts to show labour productivity levels or growth components. ghostbokeh | Define an abstract base class to a build pseudo-subclass of a Bokeh class. lines | Modify a Bokeh Figure by adding line charts to show several time series with a split factor. scatter | Modify a Bokeh Figure by adding scatter charts to show one or more categorical series with a split factor. slideselect | Defines a class combining select and slider widgets, with support for javascript linking to other objects.
+base | Miscellaneous helper functions and classes. dblprod | Modify a Bokeh Figure by adding charts to show labour productivity levels or growth components. ghostbokeh | Define an abstract base class to a build pseudo-subclass of a Bokeh class. heatmap | Functions to create a heatmap of data values as a function of horizontal and vertical categorical variables. lines | Modify a Bokeh Figure by adding line charts to show several time series with a split factor. scatter | Modify a Bokeh Figure by adding scatter charts to show one or more categorical series with a split factor. slideselect | Defines a class combining select and slider widgets, with support for javascript linking to other objects.